-- (22) \You will Bob believe

-- (23) \The Assistant DA will Smith prove guilty
+- (22) You will Bob believe - (23) The Assistant DA will Smith prove guilty

-- (24)

-- (25) Suppose the strong feature driving V-raising resides in the lexical V rather than in the higher 'shell' V. The strong feature of the verb must either be checked by overt raising to the shell V or be contained in an ellipsis site.
+(25) Suppose the strong feature driving V-raising resides in the lexical V rather than in the higher 'shell' V. The strong feature of the verb must either be checked by overt raising to the shell V or be contained in an ellipsis site.
 PF deletion could eliminate the unchecked strong feature.

-- (26) Sluicing WH-Movement followed by deletion of IP (abstracting away from 'split Infl' details).
+(26) Sluicing · WH-Movement followed by deletion of IP (abstracting away from 'split Infl' details).
 [Saito and Murasugi (1990), Lobeck (1990)]

-- (27)

-- (28) Speaker A: Mary will see someone.

-- Speaker B: I wonder who Mary will see.
+(28) Speaker A: Mary will see someone.
+Speaker B: I wonder who Mary will see.

-- (29) Speaker A: Mary will see someone.
-Speaker B: Who Mary-will see?
+(29) Speaker A: Mary will see someone.
+Speaker B: Who Mary will see?

-- (30)

-- (31) \Who Mary will see? - (32) Who will Mary see? - (33) Suppose that in a matrix interrogative, it is Infl that has a strong feature, rather than C. The strong feature of Infl must either be checked by overt raising to the interrogative C or be contained in an ellipsis site.
-PF deletion could eliminate the unchecked strong feature. - (34) Infl-raising to C is uncontroversially overt in normal matrix interrogatives.
-NP-raising to Spec of Agr, on the other hand, is standardly assumed to be covert in English.
+(31) Who Mary will see?
+(32) Who will Mary see?

+(33) Suppose that in a matrix interrogative, it is Infl that has a strong feature, rather than C.

+The strong feature of Infl must either be checked by overt raising to the interrogative C or be contained in an ellipsis site.
+PF deletion could eliminate the unchecked strong or be contained in an ellipsis site.
+PF deletion could eliminate the unch feature.

+Infl-raising to C is uncontroversially overt in normal matrix interrogatives.
+NP-raising to Spec of Agr_o, on the other hand, is standardly assumed to be covert in English.
 Lasnik (1995), based on Lasnik and Saito (1991) [see also Postal (1974) and Wyngaerd (1989)] and den Dikken (1995), argues that such movement is, indeed, overt.